Vince McMahon retires from WWE amid misconduct allegations

 Amid the probe, McMahon stepped back from his duties as chairman and CEO, according to a press release issued in June.
 His daughter Stephanie McMahon was announced as the interim CEO and chairwoman.

-Stephanie McMahon remains Chairwoman and co-CEO, according to Vince McMahon’s most recent statements.
-Stephanie McMahon will share CEO duties with Nick Khan, McMahon said.
+Stephanie McMahon remains chairperson and co-CEO, according to Vince McMahon’s most recent statements.
+Stephanie McMahon will share CEO duties with WWE President Nick Khan, McMahon said.

 “As the majority shareholder, I will continue to support WWE in any way I can,” McMahon continued.
 “My personal thanks to our community and business partners, shareholders, and Board of Directors for their guidance and support through the years.
 Then.
 Now.
 Forever.
 Together.”